ImohAmos/ImohAmos/README.md

 ---
 ### I am a Data Analyst | Product Analyst | Growth Analyst | BI Developer!!

-- I am a smart Data Analyst and Product Analyst with expertise in analyzing data for over 6 years.
+- 📊 I am a smart Data Analyst and Product Analyst with expertise in analyzing data for over 6 years.
-- I am Proficient in using various data analytics tools for data collection, data cleansing, data processing, data analyzing, data visualization for business projections, business analysis, product growth analysis, and execution of marketing action plans for management and Stakeholders' decisions.
+- 💹I am Proficient in using various data analytics tools for data collection, data cleansing, data processing, data analyzing, data visualization for business projections, business analysis, product growth analysis, and execution of marketing action plans for management and Stakeholders' decisions.
 - 🔭 I’m currently working on mapping out analytics Projects for new products
 - 🌱 I’m currently learning data science and artificial Intelligence
 - 👯 I’m looking to collaborate with internships opportunities on data science AI and building machine learning projects.